E.ON undecided on Elliott motion regarding Uniper stake sale

-ESSEN, Germany, May 9 (Reuters) - E.ON is undecided regarding a shareholder request to investigate whether the management of former subsidiary Uniper actively worked against the planned sale of E.ON’s remaining stake to Finnish peer Fortum.
+ESSEN, Germany (Reuters) - E.ON (EONGn.DE) is undecided regarding a shareholder request to investigate whether the management of former subsidiary Uniper (UN01.DE) actively worked against the planned sale of E.ON’s remaining stake to Finnish peer Fortum (FORTUM.HE).

 E.ON Chief Executive Johannes Teyssen told shareholders on Wednesday that no decision had been made over how E.ON would vote at Uniper’s annual general meeting in relation to a motion to appoint a special auditor.